-- ➤ State capital appropriations decreased as a result of the completion of several state-funded capital projects that were ongoing in fiscal year 2019. - ➤ Capital gifts and grants decreased as a result of the completion of projects funded by capital gifts that were ongoing in fiscal year 2019.
+- ➤ State capital appropriations increased as a result of new and ongoing state-funded capital projects.
+These include HVAC replacement in two buildings as well as projects in the physical plant that were ongoing in fiscal year 2020. - Capital gifts and grants decreased as a result of completion of projects funded by capital gifts that were ongoing in fiscal year 2020.
+However, one new project, the Military Family Resource Center, increased capital gifts.